1and1/oneandone-cloudserver-sdk-php/README.md

 ### Installation

 You can install the latest stable version using <a href='https://getcomposer.org/'>Composer</a>.
 If you don't already have Composer installed, follow their installation instructions <a href='https://getcomposer.org/doc/00-intro.md'>here</a>.
-Once you have Composer installed, add the snippet below to your `composer.json` file, and then run `composer install` from your terminal.
+Once you have Composer installed, add the snippet below to your `composer.json` file, and then run `composer install` (if you installed Composer globally), or `php composer.phar install` (if you installed locally) from your terminal.
 This will create a `vendor` directory in your repo, and now allows you to use the 1and1 PHP SDK.

 ```json
 {